WendyValbuena/portfolio/STLC/test reporting.md

 ### Scenario 12: Verify free shipping eligibility for orders at the minimum threshold

-Verify free shipping eligibility for orders with a total of 20€.
+As a user when I make purchases equal to 20 euros or more I expect free shipping.
 (20 euros minimum order for free shipping)

 | Step# | Action | Expected outcome | OK/NOK | URL | Link to issue |
 |-------|-------------------------------|-----------------------------------------------------------------------------------------------------|--------|--------------------------|---------------|